 With Supernatural returning from hiatus this Friday, I thought it was fitting to dedicate a few posts to discussing my favorite things about my favorite show.
-So, here are a few of the reasons I love Supernatural.
+So, here are three of the reasons I love Supernatural.

 1. The Brotherly Bond

 One of the most compelling aspects of Supernatural is the relationship between Sam and Dean.
 Growing up they only had each other, so naturally they developed a very strong bond.
 Dean loved his brother so much that he sacrificed his soul, so that Sam would be brought back to life.
 It was Sam’s love for Dean that allowed him to beat Lucifer and save the world.
 That is truly something to admire, having the ability to love someone that much.

 However, this strong bond is also their Achilles Heel.
 They are both dangerously co-dependent.
 When it comes to their family, neither of them can see clearly enough to make good decisions.
 And those bad decisions always lead to horrible consequences.
 Think about it, if Dean had been able to face life without Sam, he never would have went to Hell.
 If he never went to hell, he never would have broken the first seal, if he had never broken the first seal, Lucifer wouldn’t have been released from his prison.

 In some ways I can relate to the brother’s bond.
 Growing up, my sister and I were both home-schooled, so most of the time we only had each other.
 We are very close.
 My Sister is the one person that I know I can always count on, and I hope that she feels the same way about me.

 But we both know something, that it has taken six seasons for Sam and Dean just to begin to learn.
 If you love someone, you have to let them live their lives the way that they want to live them.
 You have to let them do things that you don’t always agree with, and sometimes you have to let them go.